tdincer/Andicam-NIR-pipeline/README.md

 3. Align the combined images with respect to ta reference frame
 4. Do the photometry
 5. Collect the photometry results

-The usage of the pipeline for optical and infrared photometry can be found in the examples folder.